Fleece is a durable and versatile man-made fabric – an important part of the contemporary clothing industry.

 - Polyester fibers are hydrophobic making them water-repellent, moisture-wicking, and quick-drying.

 - They are very durable and resistant to stretching.

 - Polyester fibers do not shrink.

 - Resistant to chemicals and easy to care for.

 - These fibers are lightweight and cheap to produce.

-In addition, the polyester fabrics can be given hydrophilic coating making them moisture-wicking – crucial for easy transportation of moisture from the skin to the outer surface and from there to the environment.
+In addition, polyester fabrics can be given a hydrophilic coating making them moisture-wicking – crucial for easy transportation of moisture from the skin to the outer surface and from there to the environment.

 Fleece fabric is manufactured from polyester, which is spun into yarn.
 This yarn is then knitted into a fabric with tons of tiny loops.
 The loops are then sheared, or napped causing the fabric to puff up and become thicker forming a soft-handle pile.
 Finally, the pile is shaved down to an even length.
-The resulting fabric is lightweight, breathable, durable, quick-drying, and easy to care for (typical properties of the polyester).
+The resulting fabric is lightweight, breathable, durable, quick-drying, and easy to care for (typical properties of polyester).
 Additionally, fleece remains warm when wet (typical for sheep’s wool, in general) and does not absorb moisture.
 Moreover, it is so good at insulation that it has an insulation capacity similar to that of wool, however, at roughly half the weight.
 The fabric may also be treated with a durable water repellent (DWR) thus making the fleece rainproof.
-However, you can’t rely on it to replace a regular waterproof rain jacket in a heavy and/or continuous rain.
+However, you can’t rely on it to replace a regular waterproof rain jacket in heavy and/or continuous rain.

 Pile is manufactured in a variety of weights and finishes, offering different amounts of loft and insulation and numerous layering possibilities.
 For instance, Polartec grades its classic Polartec fleece fabrics as 100, 200, and 300 weight.
 The higher the number, the heavier and warmer the pile, as Polartec 100 is equivalent to 9.5 oz per linear yard, Polartec 200 is equivalent to 12.5 oz per linear yard, and Polartec 300 is equivalent to 16 oz per linear yard.
 Other manufacturers label their fleece tops “lightweight”, “midweight”, “heavyweight” or by the fabric weight in grams per square meter (usually 100g/m2, 200g/m2, 300g/m2).